Beatrice Hill-Lowe: Early life and career

 Hill-Lowe was born in Ardee House in County Louth, Ireland (then part of the United Kingdom of Great Britain and Ireland) on 26 January 1869.
 Her parents were William Ruxton, a landowner and vice-lieutenant for County Louth, and Caroline Diana (née Vernon).
 She had five older sisters and 3 older brothers.
-She married Arthur Hill-Lowe, who had been married once before and had a daughter called Ada, on 15 July 1891, and she moved to Tenbury Wells, England.
+She married Arthur Hill Ommanney Peter Hill-Lowe, a Royal Navy Commander who had been married once before and had a daughter called Ada, on 15 July 1891 at St Mary's Abbey Church (Church of Ireland), Ardee, and she moved to Court of Hill, Nash, south Shropshire, near Tenbury Wells, England.
 They had two children, Arthur Noel Vernon, born in 1892, and Sibyl, born in 1897.

 She began competing in local archery competitions in 1894.
 In 1908, Archery was the only sport available to women in which they could take part in the Olympic games because it involved no running, enabling women to be fully clothed while partaking.
 It was a sport which involved costly equipment and access to private land in which would enable them to practise on.
 In 1908 Olympics Ireland was still under British rule, meaning there was no Irish team to exist, and any athletes wishing to partake were obliged to compete under the Union Jack flag.